 - Create an employer profile and submit a posting on Handshake (our internship and job posting system).

 - If you are a new or first-time site sponsor, we may request a consultation at your worksite with one of our professional staff.

 - Acceptable internships will be publicized on campus to students and departmental faculty.

-- Internship staff will either send resumes or refer eligible students directly to you.
+- Students will email resumes directly to you.
 You decide whom to interview and accept.

 I Have An Intern Starting Soon.
 What Do I Need To Know?

-The internship is a letter-graded academic experience.
-The employer evaluation, which you will submit towards the conclusion of it, accounts for 20% of the student's grade.
-Academic assignments and class participation, which they must complete as they progress through their internship, account for 80% of their grade.
+The employer evaluations are calculated into the student's final grade.
+Academic assignments and class participation, which they must complete as they progress through their internship, account for the larger portion of their grade.